MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Storage/v1.1.3/Get-AzureRmStorageAccountNameAvailability.md

 ### Example 1: Check the availability of a storage account name
 ```
-Get-AzureRmStorageAccountNameAvailability -Name "ContosoStorage03"
+PS C:\> Get-AzureRmStorageAccountNameAvailability -Name "ContosoStorage03"
 ```

-This example checks the availability of the name "ContosoStorage03".
+This command checks the availability of the name "ContosoStorage03" for an Azure storage account.

 ## PARAMETERS